Developer Guide

 Implementation

-The find order command is supported by FindOrderCommand
+The find order command is supported by FindOrderCommand.
+It extends Command.

 Given below is an example usage scenario and how the find order mechanism behaves at each step.